makeabilitylab/physcomp/advancedio/oled.md

 To provide a common API for drawing across all Adafruit LCD and OLED displays, Adafruit created a general-purpose graphics rendering library, called [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview).
 Put simply, rather than having to individually turn on/off OLEDs in the OLED matrix—which would be tedious (though perhaps a useful learning exercise)—the Adafruit GFX library provides higher level drawing routines to do this for you, like drawing rectangles, circles, text, and bitmaps.

+---

+**NOTE:**

+You certainly do not *have* to use the Adafruit [SSD1306](https://github.com/adafruit/Adafruit_SSD1306) and [GFX](https://github.com/adafruit/Adafruit-GFX-Library) libraries to use OLED displays.
+There are many tutorials online that describe how to directly interface with the SSD1306 OLED driver and create drawing routines.
+For example, this "[Getting Started With OLED Displays](https://www.instructables.com/Getting-Started-With-OLED-Displays/)" by JayconSystems on Instructables.
+Remember, the Adafruit engineers simply built their libraries to make it *easier* to program OLEDs... and we're thankful!
+But you could also follow the [SSD1306](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf) and I<sup>2</sup>C specs and build your own libraries!

+---

 ### Coordinate system and pixels

 If you're familiar with graphics APIs in other programming frameworks—like C#'s [System.Drawing library](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.graphics.drawline), [Processing's Java drawing library](https://processing.org/), [p5js' JavaScript drawing library](https://p5js.org/), *etc.*—the Adafruit GFX library works much the same (at a high level).